MerginMaps/work-packages/README.md

   |------|-------|----------------|
   | Team A | A | My Company / Survey Team A |
   | Team B | B | My Company / Survey Team B |

+It is possible to set up table data in QGIS - drag'n'drop of the `config.db` file in QGIS will load the tables as non-spatial layers which may be edited using the attribute table.
+Alternatively we could use `sqlite3` command line tool and type SQL commands to insert rows.

 After this, we are all set to run the tool, with three arguments: 1. name of the main Mergin project, 2. filename of the GeoPackage used to split data, 3.
 Mergin username of the admin, who will be creating/updating the projects.